Component

 Find all inner components by component type.

-The advantage of this method over find
+The advantage of this method over find is that you can use it

 also before rendering the component